torzer/jsProductTour/README.md

     var steps = [
         {
             wellcome: true,
-            intro: "Wellcome, this slide is allways showed and no version is needed because it is set as a 'wellcome' slide."
+            intro: "Wellcome, this slide is allways showed and no version is needed because \n\
+                it is set as a 'wellcome' slide.
+This slide is not linked with any HTML element."
         },
         {
             bye: true,